Office of Intercultural Affairs

 Regardless of a person’s identity based on age, race, ethnicity, sex, gender identity/expression, sexual orientation, religion or lack thereof, socioeconomic status, citizenship status, ability, military service, or any other classification making individuals special and unique, intercultural affairs will:

-The Office of Intercultural Affairs is located in Minta Martin Hall, along with our Intercultural Center—a student-centered location on campus that provides a safe physical space for everyone—but it’s also much more than that!
+The Office of Intercultural Affairs is located on the ground floor of Minta Martin Hall, along with our Intercultural Center—a student-centered location on campus that provides a safe physical space for everyone—but it’s also much more than that!
 The Center is a hub for a wide variety of student services, resources, and cultural programs.
-This new accessible space includes:
+This new space accessible via Washington Ave includes:

 Resources and Initiatives